tailwindlabs/tailwindcss-setup-examples/examples/nextjs/README.md

 }
 ```

-Next, create a CSS file in your `static` folder for your Tailwind styles.
-We've used `static/css/tailwind.css` for this example:
+Next, create a CSS file for your Tailwind styles.
+We've used `css/tailwind.css` for this example:

 ```css
 @import "tailwindcss/base";